Light Novel: Haiyore! Nyarko-san

 Nyarko: "Stop hugging me!
 You wanna burn me to death or what?!"

-In the second episode of the second anime, Nyarko complains that Cuuko's lasers shouldn't be considered close-quarters-combat.
+- In the second episode, Nyarko complains that Cuuko's lasers shouldn't be considered close-quarters-combat.
 At the beginning of the episode, Mahiro raised the same point about her using hand grenades.

 Cuuko: "Just her [i.e, Nyarko] body will do."